Brand development that increases sales velocity, guaranteed.

 4. Back to Basics

 If you have no idea where to begin and are going about this like some hippie hermit, two things: 1) more power to you and 2) maybe consider a few basic design principles before you begin.
 If you choose to go it truly alone, going back to basics is never a bad idea.
-Think about things like how your product will stand out amongst its competitors on crowded retailer shelves; if less might really be more when it comes to messaging on your labels; how your brand’s unique personality can be reflected in the label design; and how sustainable and responsible your packaging needs to be.
-Asking yourself about these basic principles may inform your design decisions as you embark on a self-labeling odyssey.
+Consider factors such as how your product will stand out among its competitors on crowded retailer shelves; whether less might be more when it comes to messaging on your labels; how your brand’s unique personality can be reflected in the label design; and how sustainable and responsible your packaging needs to be.
+Reflecting on these basic principles may inform your design decisions as you embark on a self-labeling journey.

 5. Know the Rules